lindep/docker_build_env/README.md

 ```

 Docker build will install latest Node v4.x version via nvm and set as the default.
-If more Node/iojs versions are needed install using nvm i.e. install node 5
+If more Node / iojs versions are needed install using nvm i.e. install node 5
 ```bash
 . ~/.nvm/nvm.sh
 nvm install node 5